Jasmine Blackborow

-Jasmine Sky Blackborow (born 28 August 1991) is an English actress who began her career in theatre.
-On television, she is known for her roles in the first season of the Netflix series Shadow and Bone (2021), the Canal+ and BBC drama Marie Antoinette (2022), and Guy Ritchie's The Gentlemen (2024), also on Netflix.
-Her films include School's Out Forever (2021), Daemon Mind (2024) and Moss & Freud (2025).
+Jasmine Blackborow is an English actress.
+On television, she is known for her roles in the Netflix series Shadow and Bone (2021) and The Gentlemen (2024), and the Canal+ and BBC drama Marie Antoinette (2022).
+Her films include School's Out Forever (2021), Daemon Mind (2024), and Moss & Freud (2025).

-Early life
+Early life and education

-Blackborow was born in Hackney, East London, and grew up in North London.
-She attended Enfield County School for Girls and then The Latymer School in Edmonton.
-She graduated with a Bachelor of Arts in English Literature from the University of East Anglia and later a Master of Arts in Classical Acting from the Royal Central School of Speech and Drama.
+Jasmine Blackborow was born in Hackney, East London, and grew up in North London.

+She graduated with a Master of Arts in classical acting from the Royal Central School of Speech and Drama.